 Less a roller coaster and more a thrill machine designed for bragging rights, Kingda Ka is a one-trick pony.
 Granted, it's a heckuva trick and a once-in-a-lifetime rush.
 Bu once is probably enough.
 The launch might scare you silly.
-But, in the end, despite its record-breaking 456-foot tower, Kingda Ka will likely you feeling flat.
+But, in the end, despite its record-breaking 456-foot tower, Kingda Ka will likely leave you feeling flat.

 - Thrill Scale (0=Wimpy!, 10=Yikes!): 10

 It's hard to imagine a more thrilling ride.
 Insane acceleration, speed, height, and drop.

 - Type of coaster: Hydraulic launch rocket coaster

 - Height: 456 feet